N=3-extended Supersymmetric Schwarzian and Liouville Theories: superconformal symmetry

-Here $\cal T$ is the generator of the diffeomorphism, while $A$ an operator representing the primary superfield (\ref{A}).
+Here $\cal T$ is the generator of the transformation, while $A$ is regarded as an operator representing the superconformal superfield defined by (\ref{AA}).
 Note that $\cal T$ is a fermionic operator with weight ${1\over 2}$.
+When $A$ is taken to be $\cal T$, the transformation (\ref{operator}) may become anomalous like that of the Schwarzian derivative, i.e.,

-The commutation relation is written in the standard form of a Lie algebra by taking the Fourier expansion\cite{Ademolo}.
-We begin by taking expansion of $v$ and $\cal T$ in $\theta$.
-They are given respectively by
+with a constant $c$.
+It can be written in the standard form of the $N=3$ superconformal algebra by taking the Fourier expansion\cite{Ademolo}.
+To see this we begin by taking expansion of $v$ and $\cal T$ in $\theta$ as